joshwhitwell/web-Sprint-Challenge-User-Interface-and-Git/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-Two main differences between display: block and display: inline are: 1) a block level element always starts on a new line, whereas inline elements do not start on a new line; 2) block level elements take up the entire width of the page by default, whereas inline elements only take up as much width as their content.
+Two main differences between ```display: block;``` and ```display: inline;``` are: 1) a block level element always starts on a new line, whereas inline elements do not start on a new line; 2) block level elements take up the entire width of the page by default, whereas inline elements only take up as much width as their content.

 3. What are the 4 areas of the box model?